Codecademy/docs/content/general/concepts/abstract-factory/abstract-factory.md

 ## Java Example

-To illustrate the abstract factory pattern, below provides a real-world example, in Java, depicting potential considerations for a banking account system.
-A potential customer will request either a current or savings account.
+To illustrate the abstract factory pattern, below is a real-world example, written in Java, that explores potential considerations for a banking account system.
+A new customer will request either a current or savings account.
 The customer may also be entitled to different privileges depending on their credit score.
-Blow is a table of accounts and their privileges:
+Below is a table of accounts and their privileges:

 | Customer Type | Current                     | Saving                |
 | ------------- | --------------------------- | --------------------- |